Designing a

 package for cheapness.
 Supply is a 9 volt PP3, bias: class A and common emitter

-Ignoring the 0.1u and 10u capacitors and considering only DC
+configuration.
+For simplicity let's ignore the 0.1u and 10u capacitors and consider only the

 conditions, it’s all bog-standard Ohm’s Law; V = R X I or R = V /I or I = V/R, and